templaza/plazart/README.md

 *** Changelog ***

+04/28/2016 - 5.2

+	Fixed the error of clicking on the responsive layout buttons.

+03/19/2016 - 5.1

+	Fixed error save layout ajax

 03/14/16 - 5.0

 	Update Child Template: You can change the files in the folder "templates" and these files are still kept when you update the template.